Private revelation: Discernment of revelation

 A bishop can judge an alleged private revelation before it ends, such as was the case with the prophecies of Montanus (condemned) and the prophecies of Elizabeth Barton (approved).
-Fraudulent visionaries sometimes counter the negative judgments of their bishops, and skeptics of authentic revelations sometimes counter positive judgments, by saying the bishops didn't do a thorough investigation, such as interviewing the visionaries.
+Fraudulent visionaries sometimes counter the negative judgments of their bishops, and skeptics of authentic revelations sometimes counter positive judgments, by saying the bishops did not do a thorough investigation, such as interviewing the visionaries.

 Not all reports of private revelation are approved, even if they have good fruits.
-For instance, reports of Our Lady of Surbiton claiming that the Virgin Mary appeared every day under a pine tree in England were flatly rejected by the Vatican as a fraud.
+For instance, reports of Our Lady of Surbiton appearing every day under a pine tree in England were flatly rejected by the Vatican as a fraud.

 It is permissible, with the bishop's permission, to make a shrine in honor of an approved revelation.
 However, no one is obligated to believe in a private revelation, since it is not public revelation; just as no one is obligated to practice popular piety, since it is not the liturgy.
 Only public revelation and the liturgy are obligatory, for they are necessary for salvation.
 Despite this, some Catholics, such as the Fatima Crusaders, believe the rosary is necessary for world peace because Our Lady of Fatima said "Pray the Rosary every day, in order to obtain peace for the world, and the end of the war."

 Publication of revelation

-On October 23, 1995 the Congregation for the Doctrine of the Faith clarified about private revelations:
+On 23 October 1995, the Congregation for the Doctrine of the Faith issued a press release regarding Vassula Rydén's private revelations:

-With regard to the spreading of texts of presumed personal revelations, the Congregation makes it clear that: